Engaging and informative with honesty and humor.

 Book talks about “When the Red Gates Opened: A Memoir of China’s Reawakening.”

-Dori enjoys talking to book clubs, writers groups, women’s groups, Chinese-American groups, and organizations focused on US foreign policy and foreign affairs.
+Dori enjoys talking to cruise passengers, retirement communities, book clubs, writers groups, women’s groups, Chinese-American groups, and organizations focused on US foreign policy and foreign affairs.

 To inquire about scheduling an event, virtual or in-person, please contact Dori.